JackAnchor/architecture/apache.md

 - Force Download

-## Apache Configuration Files
+## Apache configuration files
-Conceptually, .htaccess file overrides the main server configuration file.
+Apache has two primary configuration files.
+The .htaccess file is an alternative configuration file that overrides the main server configuration file.
 Using this file slows-down your Apache server, so it's best to avoid if possible.
 It's often required by most CMS systems.

-To work, .htaccess must be enabled in your pre-installed Apache configuration file.
-Most functionality is "commented out" by deleting '#'.
+To enable .htaccess, it must be declared in your pre-installed Apache configuration file.
+Most functionality is "commented out" by deleting '#' or modifying minor keywords.

-**Remember:** the ‘Main' server configuration can be overridden by <VirtualHost> definitions and containers
+**Remember:** the ‘Main' server configuration can be overridden by <VirtualHost> definitions and containers.

-### Apache .htaccess File
+### Apache .htaccess file
-The .htaccess file is an Apache alternative configuration file for Apache.
-It controls rewriting and other permissions (404 error, redirection, etc.) commonly used by CMS.
+The .htaccess file controls rewriting and other permissions (404 error, redirection, etc).
 Additional facts:
 - The .htaccess is a hidden “dot” file
-- Some plugins must access and modify the htaccess file (301 redirection, SEO, SSL plugins)
+- Some plugins must access and modify the .htaccess file (301 redirection, SEO, SSL plugins)
 - The .htaccess file should be **secure.** Explore ’ASCII’vs. ’BINARY’ mode to securely upload/transfer files.
 - The .htaccess file should be **writable** and **executable.** Explore permissions (i.e. ’755’ or ‘executable’) to address.